kianryan/kianryan.github.io/_posts/2012-09-02-gvim-on-ubuntu-running-in-fullscreen.md

 categories:
   - Code
 ---
 I admit, I am a fan of working in full-screen.
-Whilst coding, or writing I don&#8217;t want to see anything else unless I explicitly ask for it.
+Whilst coding, or writing I don’t want to see anything else unless I explicitly ask for it.
 If I want the time, or to see the screaming requests of clients I will make the point of switching to that information.

 I love my Vim.
 I love Vim to the point of a scary obsession.
 I use it on Windows, I use it on OS X and I use it on Linux, both terminal and desktop.

-But I have a confession to make. gVim on Ubuntu Desktop has been &#8230; upsetting me.
-You see, on OS X when I full-screen MacVim, OS X&#8217;s chroming disappears, the application full screens elegantly, and I am left in black bliss.
-In Windows, I&#8217;ve managed the same with the help of a [little plugin](http://www.vim.org/scripts/script.php?script_id=2596).
+But I have a confession to make. gVim on Ubuntu Desktop has been … upsetting me.
+You see, on OS X when I full-screen MacVim, OS X’s chroming disappears, the application full screens elegantly, and I am left in black bliss.
+In Windows, I’ve managed the same with the help of a [little plugin](http://www.vim.org/scripts/script.php?script_id=2596).

 But Ubuntu, Ubuntu.
 How my heart weeps for thee.
 My first forays into black screen bliss left me with this: